SheplX/CI-CD-Final-ITI-PROJECT/README.md

 - Welcome there from ITI Students !
 - Today we would like to share a full pipeline process starts from terraform infrastructure step till application deployment as a final step.
-- In this long process, we used a different DevOps tools like, `Terraform - Ansible - GCP - Git - Jenkins - Kubernetes - Docker`
+- In this long process, we used a different DevOps tools like :
+ `Terraform - Ansible - GCP - Git - Jenkins - Kubernetes - Docker`

 # SOME INFO ABOUT THE INFRASTRUCTURE BUILD :